jucron/SportsBuddy/README.md

 4. (Optional) run `docker logs -t <container>` to see the logs
 #### Notes:
 Database is in-memory for demonstration purposes.
 It will be updated in the future.
-You won't be able to send the message via e-mail, unless account details are changed in application.properties fil
+You won't be able to send the message via e-mail, unless account details are changed in application.properties file
 ## Technology
   - Java
   - Spring-Boot